RebeccaSchmelzer/finished-projects/Becflix/README.md

 # Becflix
-Get into the project repo, npm start it
-Get some screenshots of homepage, login and start page Readme

 This is a web app showcasing the data from a movie/tv show database
 - includes features such as user authentication, sorting movies/tv by category and user plan upgrades